doivglser/mindevenviro-fanciful/docs/README.md

 * running "mde-setup"

-  Sometimes debian has updates, read the stdout please, if you need a restart,
+  Sometimes debian has updates, read the stdout please, sometimes it needs a restart.

-  or you can aprove to login in to your github.com account, than just hit enter,
+  You can aprove to login in to your github.com account, or just hit enter.

-  for new install, for an update AND OR, to upgrade the system.
+  Use "mde-setup" from the "mindevenviro-debian" folder, for a new install,

+  for an update AND OR, to upgrade the system.
 The apt-get

   package manager is marked to, not install systemd related packages.

 # USAGE On VTWM: